-Implementation of a very compact quantiles sketch with lazy compaction scheme and nearly optimal accuracy per bit.
-See Optimal Quantile Approximation in Streams, by Zohar Karnin, Kevin Lang, Edo Liberty.
+This is an implementation of a very compact quantiles sketch with lazy compaction scheme and nearly optimal accuracy per bit of storage.
+The underlying theoretical work is the paper Optimal Quantile Approximation in Streams, by Zohar Karnin, Kevin Lang, Edo Liberty.
 The name KLL is composed of the initial letters of the last names of the authors.

-The usage of KllSketch is very similar to the classic quantiles DoublesSketch.
+The usage of KllDoublesSketch is very similar to the classic quantiles DoublesSketch.

 import org.apache.datasketches.kll.KllFloatsSketch;